-- 10. Describe the on-site emergency equipment available for the subjects: First aid kit that includes antihistamines and Epi-pens, skin washing soap and mild dermal detergent, eye wash. - 11.
+- 9. Distance between the nearest hospital and research site: 1.8 miles from Laboratory, within 25 miles of field sites. - 10.
+Describe the on-site emergency equipment available for the subjects: First aid kit, skin washing soap and mild dermal detergent, eye wash. - 11.
 How long has the PI been conducting clinical research?
-17 years 3 months - 12.
+17 years 1 months - 12.
 Within the past 3 years has the FDA/OHRP audited your site/Principal Investigator?
-X No [] Yes\ \If yes, please provide a copy of all 483's and any applicable correspondence. - 13.
+X No [] Yes If yes, please provide a copy of all 483's and any applicable correspondence. - 13.
 Has the FDA/OHRP or any State Medical Board ever sanctioned the Principal Investigator?
-XNo []Yes\ \If yes, please provide a summary of the action and applicable correspondence. - 14.
-Are subject files adequately stored and protected to ensure subject confidentiality, i.e. HIPAA, HIV, etc.? [] No\ X Yes \If no, please explain: \\\\\ - 15.
+XNo []Yes If yes, please provide a summary of the action and applicable correspondence. - 14.
+Are subject files adequately stored and protected to ensure subject confidentiality, i.e. HIPAA, HIV, etc.?
+No X Yes If no, please explain: - 15.
 Does the Principal Investigator, Sub Investigator(s) or any immediate family member have a conflict of interest with the study sponsor, sponsor representatives or other study related entities?
-X No []Yes\ \/If yes, please provide explanation:
+X No []Yes If yes, please provide explanation: